Deploying Apps

 Let’s walk through this Dockerfile step by step:

-• The first line of the Dockerfile simply indicates that the image starts from a pre-built image openanalytics/r-base which has Ubuntu 16.04 LTS with a recent R version.
-This image is available on (Docker hub)[https://hub.docker.com/r/openanalytics/r-base/].
+• The first line of the Dockerfile simply indicates that the image starts from a pre-built image openanalytics/r-ver:4.3.3 which provides Ubuntu LTS with R version 4.3.3.
+This image is available on Docker hub.

-• Then, there is a RUN command to install shiny specific R packages that need to be present for Shiny to be functional at all (rmarkdown is included for reporting purposes).
+• Then, there is a RUN command to install the Shiny R package, that needs to be present for Shiny to be functional at all.

-• Once all dependencies are present, we can copy our euler app (with the ui.R and server.R files) onto the image in folder /root/euler
+• Once all dependencies are present, we can copy our euler app (existing of the app.R file) into the image.

+In order to create an image from this Dockerfile, it must be built.
 Navigate into the directory that contains the Dockerfile.
-In our example this is the root folder of our shinyproxy-template GIT repository.
+In our example this is the root folder of our shinyproxy-shiny-demo-minimal Git repository.
+Then, launch the following command:

 Configure ShinyProxy